Benzema's burden: Real Madrid's misfiring forwards are failing the Frenchman | Goal.com

 However, his campaign was hindered by untimely injuries and he has, thus far, struggled to win over Zidane.

-Vinicius has made 10 appearances in 2019-20 but netted just once and he presently seems caught in a vicious cycling.
+Vinicius has made 10 appearances in 2019-20 but netted just once and he presently seems caught in a vicious circle.

 He is trying hard to impress Zidane but arguably too hard, which is affecting his form and confidence.